 What is healthcare?
 Or for that matter, what is health?
 Is it having insurance?
 Is it not having to need insurance because you’re already healthy .. supposedly?
 Is it just being able to make it through the day – in hopes that today won’t be as bad as yesterday or tomorrow won’t be worse.
 Healthcare in America is a precarious phenomenon and is uniquely American.
 And a big part of it, is our society’s refusal come to an acceptance on an agreed upon definition.

 Our lives are not made up of silos where we personally reside (like corn in Iowa), isolated from other humans … no matter how much we often feel that they are.
 Others around us add significantly to who we are.
-Who we depend on, and who depends on us dictate our daily lives and our definition of self.
+Who we depend on, and who depends on us, dictate our daily lives and our definition of self.
 To neglect them any one of them alters our composition.
 We change.
 In essence – all of this is our human condition.
 And if we want to improve it – all of these components have to be taken into consideration and cared for.

 Road To Your Perfect World

 In a past life I spent fifteen years as headhunter – a recruiter.
 I interviewed people, lots of them – probably thousands.
-As my career matured, my perspective of my role in my candidate’s lives changed.
+As my career matured, my perspective of the role I play in my candidate’s lives changed.
 I wasn’t just there to help them find a job.
 I saw myself more a purveyor of goals, aspirations and dreams – and often of those around them.
 Or as I coined it – I was a navigator on “The Road to Their Perfect World.”
 My role could be a simple as helping someone change shifts so they can be there to help coach their daughter’s software team.
 Or it could be as significant as coordinating a career change that included a relocation across the country so their wife could be close to her parents in order for the grandkids to get to know their grandparents why they still could.
-In a certain sense, I was acting as caretaker of the human condition – just hoping to do my part in improving it – however large or small of a part that may have been.
+In a certain sense, I was acting as caretaker of the human condition – just hoping to do my part in improving it … however large or small of a part that may have been.

 At the heart of all it though was the understanding who my candidates really were.
 It was seldom the title on their business card, or even a number on their W-2.
 It was more their daughter’s softball team or the time it took to drive to the in-laws.
 This all begin with the interview and real conversation.
 Sometimes this conversation wasn’t easy.
 Not everyone is open and sharing.
-Not everyone wants to unveil the their hidden sides.
+Not everyone wants to unveil the their hidden sides and their true motivations.
 Sometimes they didn’t even know these sides themselves.
 It was my job to pull back the curtain, of sorts.
 Often it meant sharing to them who I really was, warts and all.
 They needed to know I could empathize with them, their needs and most of all … their dreams.

 The authors also urged providers to help “link care and personal context” by working with patients to “engage in integrated assessments of clinical and social goals, and reach mutually agreed upon care decisions” with patients and their families.
 Policymakers may “develop incentives, along with clinical practice guidelines and decision support tools … to encourage physicians to engage with each patient on their (sic) personal context and goals in making care decisions.” (from the NAM report on overhauling healthcare)